KAIHATSU-dev/Zettelkasten-open/docs/installation.md

-# Installation Guide
+# Installation Guide for Zettelkasten-Open

-This guide will help you set up Understand Yourself, a tool for analyzing and finding connections in your Obsidian notes.
+This guide will help you set up Zettelkasten-Open, a tool for analyzing and finding connections in your Obsidian notes.

 ## Prerequisites